ainulakif/website/README.md

 - Refactor CSS

-- !!Move weather/population API into environment variables (modify so it receive props from server-side).
+- ~~Move weather/population API into environment variables (modify so it receive props from server-side).~~

 - In production, restcountries API can't fetch the data